 - As a dip with homemade pita chips or cut up veggies

-- On a sandwich or pita pocket
+- Slathered on a sandwich or in a pita pocket

 - As part of a big mezze or tapas platter

-- 2 eggplants
+- 2 globe eggplants

 - 3 tablespoons tahini

-- 2 tablespoons fresh squeezed lemon juice
+- 2 tablespoons freshly squeezed lemon juice